conceptcartography/conceptcartography/docs/concepts/diversity-beats-ability-dab.md

 ---
 concept: diversity-beats-ability (dab)
 references:
-- Reijula S, Kuorikoski J. The Diversity-Ability Trade-Off in Scientific Problem Solving.
+- Reijula, Samuli, and Jaakko Kuorikoski.
+“The Diversity-Ability Trade-Off in Scientific Problem Solving.”
+Philosophy of Science 88, no. 5 (2021): 894–905. https://doi.org/10.1086/714938.
-  Philosophy of Science.
-2021;88(5):894-905. doi:10.1086/714938
 definitions:
-- '"groups of diverse problem solvers can outperform groups of high-ability problem solvers."
-(Reijula and Kuorikoski, 2021, p.895)'
+- '"groups of diverse problem solvers can outperform groups of high-ability problem solvers" (Reijula and Kuorikoski 2021, 895).'
 examples:
-- description: '"in assembling problem-solving teams, functional group diversity should sometimes be prioritized over selecting the most able individual members"(Reijula and Kuorikoski, 2021, p.895)'
+- description: '"in assembling problem-solving teams, functional group diversity should sometimes be prioritized over selecting the most able individual members" (Reijula and Kuorikoski 2021, 895).'
 relations:
 - type: depends on
   target: epistemic diversity